AI in the Post-Davos 2026 Landscape

-In the alpine town of Davos, Switzerland, global leaders, corporate executives, venture capitalists, hedge fund managers, and academics from the fields of business, technology, and policy convene each January for the World Economic Forum, where they shape agendas at the global, regional, and industry levels.
-The Forum positions the annual meeting as a five-day platform for dialogue and collaboration, rather than a formal policymaking body, thereby illuminating areas where capital and political will are beginning to align.
+In the picturesque town of Davos, Switzerland, global leaders, corporate executives, venture capitalists, hedge fund managers, and academics from the areas of business, technology, and policy convene each January for the World Economic Forum, where they shape agendas at the global, regional, and industry levels.
+The Forum positions the annual meeting as a five-day platform for dialogue and collaboration, rather than a formal policymaking body.
+Therefore illuminating areas where capital and political will are beginning to align.

-The top industry leaders demonstrated this shift.
-The CEO of Microsoft Satya Nadella emphasized AI diffusion, grid and data-centre capacity, and the institutional changes required for deployment at scale.
+The top industry leaders exemplified this turn.
+The CEO of Microsoft Satya Nadella emphasized AI diffusion, grid and data-centre capacity, and the institutional alterations required for deployment at scale.
 Nvidia CEO Jensen Huang described AI less as a single technology than as a layered infrastructure system, extending from energy and semiconductors to cloud platforms, models, and applications.
-In that framing, competitive advantage depends not merely on excellence at one layer, but on the coordinated scaling of the entire stack.
 Demis Hassabis of Google DeepMind and Dario Amodei of Anthropic, by contrast, concentrated more directly on the trajectory of advanced AI itself: AGI timelines, safety, controllability, governance, and the broader social consequences of systems whose capabilities may eventually exceed present institutional assumptions.

-Other themes ran alongside this infrastructure turn: renewed interest in nuclear power as a potential source of firm energy for the new economy, and the growing costs associated with data-centre expansion.
-We will discuss each one here.
+Other themes ran alongside this infrastructure turn: renewed interest in nuclear power as a potential source of energy, and the growing costs associated with AI proliferation.
+This post will examine both, in addition to historical parallels for current investments in AI data centers.

 Overreaching Value Distribution

-Below is the discussion on AI diffusion, with the CEO of BlackRock (not to be confused with BlackStone, which owns QTS — one of the major datacenter operators in the world) Larry Fink asking Satya Nadella.
+Below is a piece of the discussion on AI diffusion, with the CEO of BlackRock Larry Fink asking Satya Nadella.
 “Can you describe how this process of diffusion across economies, across companies, across people, and countries?
 How does that play out?”

 “The zeitgeist is a little bit about the admiration for AI in its abstract form or as technology.
 But I think we, as a global community, have to get to a point where we are using it to do something that changes the outcomes of people and communities and countries and industries,” Nadella said.
 “Otherwise, I don’t think this makes much sense, right?
 In fact, I would say we will quickly lose even the social permission to actually take something like energy, which is a scarce resource, and use it to generate these tokens, if these tokens are not improving health outcomes, education outcomes, public sector efficiency, private sector competitiveness across all sectors, small and large.
 And that, to me, is ultimately the goal.” — Satya Nadella

 Nadella continues on with explaining that process.
-The latter however, are very real costs, and the leaders in Davos were, to their credit, not pretending otherwise.
+The latter however, are very real costs with growing AI use, and the leaders in Davos were, to their credit, not pretending otherwise.

 Under certain conditions in the body, they contribute to the formation of carcinogenic and teratogenic N-nitroso compounds, where their spread through wastewater can inflict broader risks on both public health and agricultural ecosystems.